Austria: 1 dead, 5 injured in knife attack – DW – 02/15/2025

 "We have to wait until we get secure information," Dionisio said.

+Meanwhile, conservative Austrian People's Party leader Christian Stocker said on X that the attacker "must be brought to justice and be punished with the full force of the law."

+The leader of the Social Democrats, Andreas Babler, also said on X that "the full force of the law" must be used.

-The attack comes just two days after a car-ramming attack in the German city of Munich.
+The attack in Villach comes just two days after a car-ramming attack in the German city of Munich.
 A two-year-old girl and her mother died from injuries sustained in that attack.